 All components (wood, needles, cotton bag project bag, instructions, etc.) are sourced from U.S. businesses and produced and assembled in the U.S. The looms and tools are packaged in recycled or recyclable materials.

-To learn more about how to weave a swatch using a frame loom, why you would want to do so, and tips for how to manage your swatching life, check out A Weaver’s Guide to Yarn.
+To learn more about how to weave a swatch using a frame loom, why you would want to do so, and tips for how to live a swatching life, check out A Weaver’s Guide to Yarn.

 Available in print and digital format or you can bundle them together.